 - No line of symmetry, which implies that the figure is asymmetrical

 - Multiple (more than two) lines of symmetry.

 If the shapes can be divided into two equal parts with two lines, then the shapes are said to have two lines of symmetry.
 The line of symmetry can be a horizontal line of symmetry, vertical line of symmetry or diagonal line of symmetry.

 Two Lines of Symmetry Shapes

 Now, let us have a look at some of the shapes having two lines of symmetry.

 - A rectangle

 Let us do an activity to obtain a figure with two lines of symmetry.

-Take an A4 sized sheet of paper.
-Fold it into two equal halves, say along the vertical.
+Take an A4-sized sheet of paper.
+Fold it into two halves, say along the vertical.
 Fold it again, vertical this time.
 Draw some design along the folds and cut it out.
 Open the fold.
-The shape that you obtain by following this procedure will have at least 2 lines of symmetry.
+The shape you obtain by following this procedure will have at least 2 lines of symmetry.

 Determine the number of lines of symmetry for the following figures: